anderslarsson/Auther/README.md

 Simple (Auth)entification and (Auth)orization middleware for express.js.

-	- Validates access to resources based on id.
+Validates access to resources based on express route parameters.

-	- Uses express route parameters to map to resources.
+Sets up routes for login view (/session/new), authentication (/session/create) and logout (/session/destroy).

+After authentication all accessible resources are loaded for user (load_role).

 ## installation